cityofaustin/vision-zero/api/README.md

 ## Local usage

-Update your VZE environment (`/app/.env.local`) to use the local API:
+Copy the `.env.example` file in this directory to `.env`.
+To fill in the missing secret values, use the `Vision Zero (VZ) User & CR3 API Secrets`....

 ```
 NEXT_PUBLIC_CR3_API_DOMAIN=http://localhost:8085